Charlotte Agell: Shift (2008)

 Shift, a dystopian book, takes on an admittedly darker tone than Agell's previous books.
 It was written in the aftermath of the attacks on the World Trade Center and Pentagon that occurred in the United States on September 11, 2001.
 Agell felt a sense of outrage about the U.S. government's response to those events.
 "Was this really my country bombing its way to peace?
 Wiretapping its citizens to protect their freedoms?" she wrote in an interview for Macmillan Publishers, "As someone who chose American citizenship on purpose, as an adult, I felt such a sense of betrayal.
 My country had been hijacked by a fear-mongering regime: ours.
 The whole thing had a surreal quality about it."

 Agell channeled her anger into the novel, exploring themes such as personal freedom, government control, separation of church and state, religion, science and evolution, and identity, as experienced by the 15-year-old protagonist, Adrian Havoc who, with his sister Shriek, must somehow make sense out of a world that is "out of whack."
 The world they travel through in Shift is the partially post-nuclear United Christian States controlled by agents, with similarities to 1984 (George Orwell), The Stand (Stephen King) and The Road (Cormac McCarthy).

 Agell views Shift as a cautionary tale.
 Reviewers find the book thought-provoking and readable for its intended young adult audience, though some find the plot confusing and take issue with the seemingly anti-Christian themes.
 Agell disagrees with this sentiment, saying through her character Lenore, "God wants us to think."
 Agell finds it strange that, in the book and in real life, this idea stirs up controversy.
 Agell wants her readers to learn to ask "what if" and develop the skills to think for themselves, regardless of their religious affiliations.

-In March 2011, Shift was adapted for stage by Al Miller and performed as part of the Theater Project (a Young Company Production), in Brunswick, ME.
+In March 2011, Shift was adapted for stage by Al Miller and performed as part of the Theater Project (a Young Company Production), in Brunswick, Maine.